sdesabbata/r-for-geographic-data-science/docs/index.md

 The `src/Docker_RStudio_Start.sh` script will first create a `my_r-for-geographic-data-science` folder in the parent directory of the root directory of the repository (if it doesn't exist).
 The script will then instantiate a Docker container for the `sdesabbata/r-for-geographic-data-science` image, bind mount the `my_r-for-geographic-data-science` folder and the `r-for-geographic-data-science` repository folder to the container and start an RStudio Server.

-Using your browser, you can access the RStudio Server running from the Docker container by typing `127.0.0.1:28787` in your address bar and using `rstudio` as username and `rstudio` as password.
+The script outpur will include a line starting with `The password is set to` followed by a temporary password that you will need to access the RStudio Server.
+Copy the temporary password.
+Using your browser, you can access the RStudio Server running from the Docker container by typing `127.0.0.1:28787` in your address bar and using `rstudio` as username and the temporary password copied above as password.
 As the `my_r-for-geographic-data-science` folder is bound, everything you will save in the `my_r-for-geographic-data-science` folder in your home directory on RStudio Server will be saved on your computer.
 Everything else will be lost when the Docker container is stopped.

 To stop the Docker container, running the script `src/Docker_RStudio_Stop.sh` (same on Windows using PowerShell) from the repository folder.